Seeking more energy and well-being in your life?

-As a Clinical Ayurveda Specialist (aka nutrition educator, herbalist, aromatherapist, private yoga teacher, and health coach all rolled into one), I help purpose-centered women have the energy and vitality they need to leave their mark and enjoy life fully.
+As a Clinical Ayurveda Specialist (aka nutrition educator, herbalist, aromatherapist, yoga therapist, and health coach all rolled into one), I help those who are ready to take personal responsibility for their health and up-level their self-healing power.

 Each of us is on this planet to share our unique talents and gifts, but one of the biggest distractions to fulfilling that purpose is feeling rundown, fatigued, emotional discomfort or physical pain.

 No matter how big or small your reach, no matter the approach you take to impacting others’ lives— whether it be running an organization, starting a business or being an amazing parent— without energy or a sense of ease within your own body, it’s pretty challenging to show up as your best self.